Sign up to our Newsletter

 Try to keep your head up and know that your LSAT score doesn’t define your potential to be a great lawyer!

-In this guide, we’ve answered a few of your most pressing questions like “how hard is the LSAT?”
-For any remaining questions you have, read on to find your answers.
+In this guide, we’ve answered a few of your most pressing questions about the LSAT’s difficulty.
+For any remaining LSAT questions, read on to find your answers.

 Difficulty is relative and depends on your diagnostic score, how long you plan on studying, and the resources you’ll rely on.
 Since 160 is 8 points over the average, most students find it difficult to achieve without significant preparation.

-While the analytical reasoning section is typically the hardest section for students, it’s also the section students see the most improvement in.
+While the analytical reasoning section is typically the hardest section for students, it’s also the section students see the most improvement.
 This is because this section follows identifiable patterns and falls into three game types: linear, grouping, and mixed.

 Once students understand how to identify these games and diagram them, they’re able to solve these questions much more efficiently.